 Of the courses listed in the plan of study, the following courses will be considered prerequisites to the professional nursing program:

-To learn more, view the course sequence.
+To learn more, view the nursing course checklist.

 A BSN degree will give you the opportunity to work in a variety of settings.
 A few common jobs held by BSN graduates include: